 Bush Lodge is the only Sabi Sabi lodge that welcomes children of all ages.
 They are allowed on game drives from the age of 6.
 At breakfast, there is a special kids corner with child-friendly breakfast treats.
 The Elefun centre is a vibrant children’s facility within the lodge grounds which offers hands-on, interactive activities.
 Professional child-minders take care of the kids and inspire them to learn more about nature.
 Our children enjoyed themselves here with the other young guests.
 They even made their own backpacks, greeting cards and animal mobiles.

 This was my first visit to the Sabi Sand Private Game Reserve.
 I am now counting it is as one of my favourite safari destinations.
 The wildlife encounters are especially close and the game viewing experience is rich and fulfilling.
-The bushveld experience is enhanced in the company of highly experienced game rangers, without tens of other cars coalescing around the sighting.
+The bushveld experience is enhanced in the company of highly skilled game rangers, without tens of other cars coalescing around the sighting.
 And when you return from your game drive, you are embraced by the warm hospitality at your luxury bush lodge, where the safari experience is extended by your proximity to the waterhole.
-It all makes for a magical safari experience.
+It all makes for magical safari memories.

 For more information, visit Sabi Sabi Bush Lodge.

-To read about Sabi Sabi’s other stunning lodges, click here
+Read about Sabi Sabi's other stunning lodges.

 For more reasons to visit Mpumalanga, click here.